 \thefootnote{*}

-\textbf{Simulating the dynamics of electrons and other fermionic particles in quantum chemistry~\cite{Mcardle2020}, material science~\cite{Bauer2020}, and high-energy physics~\cite{Bauer2023} is one of the most promising applications of fault-tolerant quantum computers.
+\textbf{Simulating the dynamics of electrons and other fermionic particles in quantum chemistry~\cite{Mcardle2020}, materials science~\cite{Bauer2020}, and high-energy physics~\cite{Bauer2023} is one of the most promising applications of fault-tolerant quantum computers.
 However, the overhead in mapping time evolution under fermionic Hamiltonians to qubit gates~\cite{Abrams1997,Bravyi2002,Derby2021,Chen2024} renders this endeavor challenging~\cite{Stanisic2022, Hemery2023}.
 We introduce fermion-qubit fault-tolerant quantum computing, a framework which removes this overhead altogether.
 Using native fermionic operations we first construct a repetition code which corrects phase errors only.
-We then engineer a fermionic color code which corrects for both phase and loss errors.
-We show how to realize a universal fermionic gate set in this code, including transversal Clifford gates.
-Interfacing with qubit color codes we realize qubit-fermion fault-tolerant computation, which allows for qubit-controlled fermionic time evolution, a crucial subroutine in state-of-the-art quantum algorithms for simulating fermions~\cite{Childs2012,Low_2017,Babbush2018,Kivlichan2020}.
-We show how our framework can be implemented in neutral atoms, overcoming the apparent inability of neutral atoms to implement non-number-conserving gates by introducing a neutral-atom braiding gate using photodissociation of bosonic molecules.
-As an application, we consider the fermionic fast Fourier transform, an important subroutine for simulating crystalline materials~\cite{Babbush2018}, finding an exponential improvement in circuit depth from $\mathcal{O}(N)$ to $\mathcal{O}(\log(N))$ with respect to lattice site number $N$ and a linear improvement from $\mathcal{O}(N^2)$ to $\mathcal{O}(N\log(N))$ in Clifford gate complexity compared to state-of-the-art qubit-only approaches~\cite{Kivlichan2018}.
+Within a fermionic color code, which corrects for both phase and loss errors, we then realize a universal fermionic gate set, including transversal fermionic Clifford gates.
+Interfacing with qubit color codes we introduce qubit-fermion fault-tolerant computation, which allows for qubit-controlled fermionic time evolution, a crucial subroutine in state-of-the-art quantum algorithms for simulating fermions~\cite{Childs2012,Low_2017,Babbush2018,Kivlichan2020}.
+As an application, we consider simulating crystalline materials~\cite{Babbush2018}, finding an exponential improvement in circuit depth for a single time step from $\mathcal{O}(N)$ to $\mathcal{O}(\log(N))$ with respect to lattice site number $N$ while retaining a fermion-site count of $\tilde{\mathcal{O}}(N)$, implying a linear-in-$N$ end-to-end gate depth for simulating materials, as opposed to quadratic in previous approaches.
+We also introduce a fermion-inspired qubit algorithm with $O(\mathrm{log}(N)$ depth, but which uses a prohibitive number of additional ancilla qubits compared to fermionic hardware.
+We show how our framework can be implemented in neutral atoms, overcoming the apparent inability of neutral atoms to implement non-number-conserving gates.
 Our work opens the door to fermion-qubit fault-tolerant quantum computation in platforms with native fermions such as neutral atoms, quantum dots and donors in silicon, with applications in quantum chemistry, material science, and high-energy physics.}